 Less common uses for mustangs including jumping and driving.

-Although mustangs are considered feral, meaning that they are simply domestic animals running free, in temperament they are truly wild animals.
+Although mustangs are technically feral, meaning escaped domestic animals, in temperament they are truly wild.
 Owners agree that a mustang has far more personality and intelligence than a domestic horse.
 It observes everything around it and displays an uncanny wisdom in taking care of itself.
-When it is unused to working with humans, it can be feisty and downright rebellious.
+When unused to working with humans, it can prove feisty and downright rebellious.

 A younger mustang is easier to train than an older one, but all mustangs are fast learners.
 Their trust must be carefully earned, but a clear pecking order must be established, as well.
 The observant nature of a mustang makes it quick to realize whether or not any given person is a suitable leader.

-But a kind, firm person can form a very deep and special bond with a mustang that can be experienced with few other types of horses.
+But a kind, firm person can form a deep and special bond with a mustang experienced with few other types of horses.
 A mustang can be extremely loyal.
-In the wild, mustangs typically look after their herdmates, and a mustang will gladly do the same for a person that earns its trust and respect.
+In the wild, mustangs typically look after their herdmates.
+A mustang will gladly do the same for a person who earns its trust and respect.

-Overall, the mustang has been built to last.
+Few horses are as rugged as the mustang.
 It suffers from no breed-specific genetic defects, and it is structurally sound, as well.
-Most mustangs do not need shoes, depending on the type of work they are required to do.
+Most mustangs do not need shoes, depending on the type of work they do.

 Unfortunately, most people who adopt mustangs fail to appreciate that their needs are different from those of most domestic horses.
-Mustangs fatten readily, and when overfed and provided with a sedentary existence will develop metabolic syndrome.
-Their weight must be managed carefully, and they must be provided with ample exercise.
+Mustangs fatten readily.
+When overfed and provided with a sedentary existence, they will develop metabolic syndrome.
+Horse owners should manage their mustang’s weight carefully and provide their horse with ample exercise.